We’ll Install Your Raised Garden Bed &

 What Vegetables Are Easiest to Grow?

-Our Vegetable Selection List will give you a good idea of crops that do well in our gardens.
-In general, we encourage people to grow space efficient crops like greens, lettuce, root veggies, beans and peas on a trellis, and to grow fewer space hogs like broccoli, cabbage, cauliflower.
-Tomatoes take up a lot of space, but always do really well in our gardens!
-We also arrange your crops based on what will grow well as neighbors.
+This list will give you a good idea of crops that do well in our gardens.
+In general, we encourage people to grow space efficient crops like greens, lettuce, root veggies, and beans on a trellis.
+We suggest growing fewer “space hogs” such as cabbage, zucchini, or broccoli.
+While tomatoes take up a lot of space, tend to do really well in our gardens!

 What About Rabbits, Dogs, and Other Pests?

 Lots of people choose 2′ tall beds, which helps keep out rabbits and dogs.
-We also can provide a pest netting to help deter other pests like squirrels or deer.
+We also offer a protective to help deter other pests like squirrels or deer.

 We Go On Vacation Frequently, Is That A Problem?

 No. The gardens pretty much take care of themselves.
-While they require some weeding, harvesting, pest control, and re-planting, leaving for weeks at a time isn’t an issue with a drip irrigation system in place.
-Having a neighbor or friend tend to the garden once per week is best, and we also offer maintenance visits if you need more help.
+While they require some weeding, harvesting, and re-planting, leaving for weeks at a time isn’t an issue with a drip irrigation system in place.
+Having a neighbor or friend tend to the garden once per week is best.

 If I Don’t Like My Garden After the First Year, Can I Plant Perennial Plants in the Bed?